 As a seller, you are required to produce current, original identity documents.
 A current Australian passport AND an Australian Driver’s Licence (with photo) are the “gold standard” identity documents.
-If you don’t have these documents, a list of other identity documents that meet the revised Identity Standard are located here.
+If you don’t have these documents, please contact us.

 If you aren’t able to produce the ID documents listed, you may require a statutory declaration.
 Your settlement agent will advise you in this situation.

 Copies of original identity documents are not acceptable.